The Battleground logo

 This ambition did not emerge in a vacuum.
 Since the 2008 financial crisis, Europe has been repeatedly destabilised by conflicts on its eastern periphery, terrorism, refugees, and the far right.
 Most of the media we’d worked for failed to cover this.
 The Battleground was our answer.

 Our decision has proved correct given the events of the six years since our founding.
 The Battleground is the only progressive English-language media in the European Union that tackles such topics, and we have a growing global audience to show for it.
-In 2024, our readership reached 500,000, with almost half located in North America.
+By December 2025, our readership will reach 700,000, with almost half located in North America.

 Given the far-right political drift in Europe and beyond, staying the course and remaining a voice of reason and tolerance has inspired us like no other project we’ve worked on.
 Our growth has inspired us to take chances and exceed our expectations.